iaryankashyap/ProtoStackGUI/README.md

 The minimum system requirements for using the application are:

-- Windows 7 or above
+- Any OS supporting python.
 - Python 3.5 or above
 - Tkinter library
 - SMTP library